 Successful applicants are awarded either Graduate Teaching Assistantships (GTAs) or Graduate Research Assistantships (GRAs).
-In 2019-2020, incoming students are supported with a GTA stipend starting at $20,000 for both PhD and Masters students, a tuition waiver, and health insurance.
+New students are supported with a GTA stipend starting at $20,000 for both PhD and Master’s students, a tuition waiver, and health insurance.
 GRAs are assigned by individual faculty members who have available grant support for a particular line of research.
 Many of our students hold external fellowships (1 in 12 have received an NSF GRF, for example), and we strongly encourage all applicants to apply for such fellowships, including:

 - NSF Graduate Research Fellowship Program.
 (Note that as of Fall 2016, you may now only apply once as a grad student.)

 - Department of Energy Computational Science Graduate Fellowship (DOE CSGF).
 For students in fields of study that advance the use of high-performance computing to solve specific, complex science and engineering problems (including biological sciences).

 - Ford Foundation Predoctoral Fellowships.

 - UT’s Office of Research maintains lists of external science and engineering fellowships for graduate students (and post-docs).